 What is the difference between a Counselor and a Psychiatrist?

 Many get confused about the difference between a counselor and a psychiatrist.
-The main difference is that a psychiatrist is a medical doctor trained in counseling.
+The main difference is that a psychiatrist is a medical doctor trained in psychotropic medications.
 As such, they see your concerns through a medical model lens, which stipulates that concerns stem from a biological problem, and thus the solution is to administer medicine to correct the imbalance.
 In contrast, Counselors view you from a "strength based approach", where we collaborate with you to discover the resilience and strength you have, and leverage that to empower you to effectively address your challenges.

 How do I make an appointment and what are your office hours?

 Please contact me online to set up and appointment if this will work for you.
 I tend to view emails more frequently than I check my voicemail.
 Additionally, when I am not in the office I can check and respond more quickly.
-My office hours are set but I have the capability to be flexible and will try to accommodate to the best of my abilities both of our schedules.
+My office hours are set, but I have the capability to be flexible and will try to accommodate to the best of my abilities both of our schedules.

 What do I do when I arrive at your office and what should I bring?